-There has been a rapid rise of suction-dredge mining operations in designated areas of Orogrande and French Creeks (tributaries of the N. Fork) and along the South Fork of the Clearwater River.
-There are over two dozen unpatented mining claims on the Orogrande and French Creeks and over three dozen on the South Fork of the Clearwater River.
+There has been a rapid rise of suction-dredge mining operations in designated areas of Orogrande and French Creeks (tributaries of the North Fork Clearwater) and along the South Fork Clearwater.
+There are over two dozen unpatented mining claims on the Orogrande and French Creeks and over three dozen on the South Fork Clearwater.
 Suction dredge mining operations are also active in Lolo Creek (tributary of main stem Clearwater) and Moose Creek (tributary of Kelly Creek).

-The Nez Perce-Clearwater National Forests recently enacted regulations dictating when, where and how much dredging can occur on a particular stretch of water.
-Dredging also requires a permit through the state of Idaho and a federal permit from the Environmental Protection Agency (Clean Water Act).
-The legal requirement to obtain permits has not stopped certain individuals from dredging illegally along the S. Fork Clearwater.
+The Nez Perce – Clearwater National Forests recently enacted regulations dictating when, where and how much dredging can occur on a particular stretch of water.
+Dredging also requires a permit through the state of Idaho and a federal permit from the Environmental Protection Agency, as required by the Clean Water Act.
+Unfortunately, the legal requirement to obtain permits has not stopped certain individuals from dredging illegally along the South Fork Clearwater and elsewhere.